Online Course Development and Online Teaching Guidelines

 Middlesex Community College, 100 Training Hill Road, Middletown, CT 06457

-To ensure high quality of online learning, offering a new online (or hybrid) course needs to go through a proposal process to have it officially approved before it is on schedule.
-Interested faculty needs to fill out the Online Course Proposal Form (with a tentative syllabus attached) and then obtain the necessary signatures in the order of the program coordinator, department chair, and Director of Distance Learning.
-Once the three aforementioned signatures are obtained, the proposal will be sent to the Dean of Academic Affairs for final approval.
+To ensure high quality of online learning, offering a new online course needs to go through a proposal process to have it officially approved before it is on schedule.
+Interested faculty needs to fill out the Online Course Proposal Form (with a tentative syllabus attached) and then obtain the necessary signatures in the order of the program coordinator, academic director, and Director of Distance Learning.
+Once the three aforementioned signatures are obtained, the proposal will be sent to the Dean of Academic Affairs for a final approval.
 After the Dean of Academic Affairs approved and signed the proposal, the course is authorized to be on the course schedule.

-When a different instructor is assigned to teach an existing online (or hybrid) course and the instructor has never taught an online course at MxCC, the instructor needs to fill out the Part II of the Online Course Proposal and go through the same approval process as the new online course.
+When a different instructor is assigned to teach an existing online course and the instructor has never taught an online course at MxCC, the instructor will fill out the Part II of the Online Course Proposal and go through the same approval process as the new online course.
 Exception may be granted if the instructor has successfully taught the same online course with positive evaluation at one of 12 Connecticut community colleges.

-The proposal submission dates to the Distance Learning office are January 15 for Fall semester’s courses and August 15 for Spring semester’s courses.
-Extension will be granted if the proposal needs to go through the program or department voting approval process.
+The proposal submission dates to the Distance Learning office are January 15 for Fall semester’s courses, August 15 for Spring semester’s courses, and 90 days before the first day of the course for winter or summer courses.
+Extension will be granted if the proposal needs to go through the program or academic school voting process.

-For questions about online course proposal process and online course development guidelines, contact Yi Guan-Raczkowski, Director of Distance Learning, at firstname.lastname@example.org or (860) – 343 -5783.
+For questions about online course proposal process, online course development guidelines, and online teaching guidelines, contact Yi Guan-Raczkowski, Director of Distance Learning, at firstname.lastname@example.org or (860) – 343 -5783.

 Back to Faculty Online Teaching.